xtuml/erebus/docs/Invariants.md

 # Invariants
 ## Introduction
 Invariants are bits of information that should be unchanged as a job progresses.
 Events that share the same named invariant (in the job definition puml) should have exactly the same value for that named invariant at run time.
-Invariants within the Protocol Verifier come in two types:
+Invariants within the Protocol Verifier have two types:
 * Intra-job invariants
 * Extra-job invariants